 Watch this space:

-Passive House Brisbane is creating an exciting new website to showcase the very best that 30 years of experience and award winning designs, combined with new learning around Passive House Design can bring to Brisbane.
+Passive House Brisbane is our exciting new website to showcase the very best that 30 years of experience and award winning designs, combined with new learning around Passive House Design can bring to Brisbane.

 Passive House Brisbane is your one stop shop for the next generation of sustainable, energy efficient, healthy and affordable Passive House homes.

 Photo Credit: Owen Batchelor 2006. this house was designed and constructed in 2003 using renewable and energy efficient building materials, and was a state design award finalist in 2006.
-It could easily have been built to Passive House standards if they were a thing back in 2003.
+It could easily have been built to Passive House standards if we knew then what we know now?